maciejbobrek/BinanceTradingBot/README.md

 # BinanceTradingBot
 ## IN PROGRESS
 ### About
 This is a Trading Bot implementing a simple RSI Strategy.
+This is a test project to learn flask and Java Script.
+It is more focused on a working algorithm.

 ### Requierements
     backtrader==1.9.76.123